JayNightmare/Digital-Perception/.github/pull_request_template.md

-## 🎸 SDE-3000 EVH Editor - Pull Request
+## 👁️ Digital Perception - Pull Request

 ### 📝 Description
 <!-- Provide a brief description of the changes in this PR -->

 ### 🎯 Type of Change
 <!-- Mark the relevant option with an "x" -->